Characters of Casualty: Robyn Miller

-Robyn Miller played by Amanda Henderson, is a staff nurse, who first appeared on 5 January 2013.
-She was introduced as one of four new student nurses; the others being Jamie Collier, Aoife O'Reilly & Ally Hunter.
-Of the four, Robyn is the only character still present.
+Robyn Miller, played by Amanda Henderson, is a staff nurse, who first appeared on 5 January 2013.
+She was introduced as one of four new student nurses; the others were Jamie Collier, Aoife O'Reilly and Ally Hunter.
+Of the four, Robyn was the last character to leave.

 Robyn grew up knowing that she wanted to be a nurse.
 She's the oldest of four siblings and also volunteered to care for her beloved Nan as a teenager.
 People have always told Robyn that she's a 'born nurse'.
 As far as the "care" part of the job goes she's one of the best but she does worry about the academic side of the job – maths, chemistry and biology have never been her best subjects!
 Robyn is determinedly positive and extremely chatty.
 She makes friends easily and is able to charm patients and get them on side with her down to earth talkative charm.
 However, this can sometimes be her downfall as she loves a good gossip but isn't the best at keeping secrets!

 When Robyn met her fellow student nurses, she instantly struck a bond with Jamie Collier and was devastated when he left.
 Robyn's stepbrother, Max Walker, was later introduced and he moved in with Robyn when his music career flopped.
 She managed to get him a job in the ED as a porter, replacing Big Mac.

 Robyn was admitted in the ED as a patient when she went back home and found a man ironing a shirt he stole from Max's wardrobe.
 She began to chase him to the garden and over the fence where she jumped onto a rake, impaling her foot.
 The man, who told Robyn his name was Nigel, helped Robyn and called 999.
 He stayed with her as she was admitted in the ED but missed his interview at St James' Hospital.
 He had left his wallet behind when he left to try and save his potential job and Robyn saw that his name was actually Lofty Chiltern.
 He returned, after feeling too guilty, and when questioned remained adamant that his name was Nigel.
 Robyn told Rita Freeman (Chloe Howman) about him and her worries and she said that she would be happy to ring the police for her and advised that Robyn should let her do so.
 Robyn was about to until Ben came clean and told him about everything, including his name and the interview.
 She accepts his apology and offers him a room at her house, to which he gladly accepts.
 Robyn also manages to get him a job at the ED, replacing Jamie.
 This pleases him and Robyn gives him the nickname, Lofty, due to him living in the loft of her house.
 Robyn "mentors" him and shows him the ropes and they both work on the same cases often, until he settles in properly.